altenwald/ream/docs/protocol.md

 S: PROJECTION DELETED users 12
 ```

 We are removing the projections based on the expression provided.
-The return is indicating the number of projections deleted.
+The return indicates the number of projections deleted.